openedx/edx-documentation/en_us/install_operations/source/configuration/theming/what_is_theming.rst

 all of the core assets with your own themed assets.

-There is no limit to the number of themes you can have installed on your Open edX servers, but only one can be active at a time.
-Multitenancy (the ability to have different themes active in different contexts) is not yet supported.
+There is no limit to the number of themes you can have installed on your Open edX servers, and some or all of these themes can be active at a time.
+Multitenancy (the ability to have different themes active in different contexts) is also supported.

 What Can Be Themed?